-Pond plants for sale ready potted in a mesh basket and rooted into aquatic soil
+Pond plants for sale grown by us sent ready potted in mesh baskets & aquatic soil ready to be placed on a shelf

-Water depth is vital to pond plants Too deep and one variety will not thrive.
+Water depth is vital to pond plants.
+Too deep and many varieties will not thrive.
 Too shallow and some varieties will not receive the frost/ice protection over their crowns that they require and would receive from deeper water.

 Potted aquatic pond plants will quickly add foliage, colour and habitats for wildlife to the edge of the pond area.
 Shelf pond plants can be decorative, creating the mood of the pond.
 A formal setting can be created by planting one large basket in each corner of a regular shaped pond.
 Aquatic pond plants help to develop the setting that allows the clear reflective water and flowering waterlilies to show inside this frame, while creating habitats for the wildlife which visit the pond.